Illinois Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Illinois

 The road to becoming a licensed psychologist in Illinois can be arduous, but attainable.
-Prior to being eligible to take the licensure test in the state, you must obtain the adequate educational background.
+Prior to being eligible to take the licensure test in the state, you must obtain an adequate educational background, including a doctorate in psychology.
+There are numerous psychology schools in Illinois from which to choose to meet this requirement.
 Here are the four high-level steps to becoming a psychologist in Illinois:

 1. Earn a bachelor’s degree and a master’s degree in psychology.